 A 'smart' air fryer is one you can control from your phone or tablet.
 You select the recipe you want to use from the app, which then sends instructions to the air fryer to cook the food to a particular temperature and length of time.

 You can keep an eye on the cooking time using the app on your phone, and it will let you know once cooking is finished.

 This is a fairly uncommon feature and products with smart capabilities that we've tested have come and gone from the market.
 But when we come across any more, we'll be sure to flag them.

 Some air fryers, like the Ninja Foodi MAX AG551UK, give you the option of grilling your food instead of air frying it, which could come in particularly handy for cooking meat or fish.

 Extra cooking rack

 Some models, like the Tefal Actifry 2-in-1 and the Ninja Foodi Dual Zone, have a second compartment that allows you to cook two different types of food at once, so you could make steak and chips without having to mix them together.

-This could either be an extra level - as on the Actifry 2-in-1 or a smaller basket that fits within the main cooking bowl, or a second compartment of even dimensions.
+This could either be an extra level - as on the Actifry 2-in-1, a smaller basket that fits within the main cooking bowl, or a second compartment of even dimensions.

 You need to wash your air fryer every time you use it, so you might appreciate being able to put the various parts in the dishwasher and let it do the work.
 Ideally, the basket/bowl, lid and stirring paddle should all be dishwasher safe, although this isn't always the case.

 Our reviews also tell you how easy each fryer is to clean by hand, so you know which fryers are more trouble than they're worth.